learn-co-curriculum/hs-cli-cultural-piece/README.md

 ### Star Wars
 Type this into the command line to see the original Star Wars movie play out in [ASCII characters](http://www.asciitable.com/):

-'telnet towel.blinkenlights.nl'
+`telnet towel.blinkenlights.nl`

 ### Choo!
 Choo!

 Hop on the command line train!

-First type this into your terminal to install: brew install sl
+First type this into your terminal to install: `brew install sl`

-Then after install type this: sl
+Then after install type this: `sl`

 ### Enter the matrix

-To install type: brew install cmatrix
+To install type: `brew install cmatrix`

-To play type: cmatrix
+To play type: `cmatrix`

 ### Cowsay

-To install: brew install cowsay
+To install: `brew install cowsay`

-To play: cowsay Anything you want the cow to say
+To play: `cowsay Anything you want the cow to say`

 ### Get your fortune

-To install: brew install fortune
+To install: `brew install fortune`

-To play: fortune
+To play: `fortune`

 ### Get your fortune from a cow

 If you already have fortune and cowsay installed, then you can use piping to get your fortune straight from the cow's mouth like so:

-fortune | cowsay
+`fortune | cowsay`

 You can learn more about piping [here] (http://cli.learncodethehardway.org/book/ex15.html)